Waaatza/pimcore-adminer/README.md

 Also shoutout to Blackbit (https://github.com/BlackbitDigitalCommerce) for the original implementation for Pimcore 11.
 We separeted this from the amazing DataDirector Bundle into a standalone bundle.

+This fork removed the twig conflict to add it to modern Pimcore Installations.

 # Installation

 1. Install the Extension